dhanrajk046/MERN-Stack-E-commerce-Project/README.md

 Backend  → http://localhost:5000
 🏭 Production Build

-Create the React production build with:
+Create the React production build:

 npm run build

-The generated frontend build is then served by the Express backend when running in production mode.
+When running in production mode, the Express backend serves the generated React build.

 ☁️ Deployment on Render